Galxe/galxe-docs/doc-developer/4-credential-api/subgraph-cred.md

 ---
-sidebar_label: How to setup a Subgraph or GraphQL-sourced credential
+sidebar_label: How to setup a pull-based SubGraph or GraphQL-sourced credential
-sidebar_position: 2
+sidebar_position: 3
 slug: subgraph-cred
 ---
 # How to setup a Subgraph or GraphQL-sourced credential